-The Department for Education has recently published a list of online education resources – these are for parents and teachers to help children to learn at home.
+The Department for Education has published a list of online education resources – these are for parents and teachers to help children to learn at home.
 The list includes subject-specific resources for English, Maths, Science, PE, Mental wellbeing and Special Education Needs and Disability (SEND).

 We’re not recommending the use of these resources over other online materials that you might already be using, or over work that has been set by your child’s school or Teachers of the Deaf.